Winner Review 2017 – Read our Bookmaker Rating in 5 Mins

 In our Winner sportsbook review we found some great advantages, including the impressive £200 welcome deposit bonus.
 This bonus does require you to wager before a withdrawal is possible, however it can help boost your bankroll in the early stages of placing bets at this site.
 Another advantage is how simple the site is to use.
 Even if you’re a newcomer in the world of sports betting you’ll find the menu system to be intuitive.

-The disadvantages are that the odds aren’t competitive when compared to the market leaders like bet365that have already been reviewed by OpenOdds.
+The disadvantages are that the odds aren’t competitive when compared to the market leaders that have already been reviewed by OpenOdds.
 Also more could be added in terms of the number of sports so that a comprehensive range could be offered.
 Overall, OpenOdds has determined that the Winner rating is 76 out of 100.
 It is certainly not one of the best bookmakers we have reviewed, but because of the quality of the bonus that’s available we think you should give this bookmaker a try.

 Winner Experiences: An industry leading bookmaker